rest-for-physics/framework/CONTRIBUTING.md

 `!!!NOTE!!!`
 Since version `2.2.1`, REST is adopting `automatic schema evolution` feature of ROOT.
-The impact of changes in REST classes, i.e. adding, removing or modifying class members, should have been minimized.
+Therefore, the impact of changes in REST classes, i.e. adding, removing or modifying class members, should have been minimized.
 That is, any future REST version `should be able to read older versions` without major issues or warnings.
 Therefore, any new/future generation of data before v2.2.1 is `not recommended` for compatibility reasons.